Skip to Content

 Location-Sensitive Internet Searches

-To be fair, many conscientious estate planners recognize that designation of a charitable beneficiary should contain an address.
+To be fair, many conscientious estate planners recognize that the designation of a charitable beneficiary should contain an address.
 What better place to find a current accurate address than the Internet?
 Unfortunately, many search engines automatically produce the address of the most proximate location answering the description.
 That fact, we believe, more than anything else, explains the frequent designation of local affiliates by testators who almost certainly intended to benefit a national parent.

 Does the Court Have the Ability to “Override” the Plain Language of a Will?